 It is our vision to give our Stars the opportunity to learn to create artwork taught by professional artists as instructors and showcase their talent in a variety of venues.
 Our Stars create artwork in series; 3-6 week projects focus on sustained learning.
 Stars are encouraged to create items from scratch while improving fine motor skills during the production of their artworks.

 We offer ART CLASSES to individuals, schools and group homes.
 We are open to discuss YOUR special art programming needs.
 Classes offered: Painting, Pastels, Drawings, Ceramics, Sculpture, Leather, Glass, Decoupage creations, Fabric and much more.

 Call today to discuss a specialized program for your school or organization (305) 469-6009 or (229) 683-0015 Learning Center.

 For more information about our art program, Contact us in Ochlocknee, Georgia.

 Friends and Stars, Inc. is a vital 501(c)(3) nonprofit organization which provides unique, pioneering arts programming expressly designed to be all inclusive of special needs populations.
 The base of corporate operation in located in Ochlocknee, Georgia and has served an adult (18 and above) special needs target audience in Broward County, Florida since August of 2011.
 The agency’s programming supports the well-being of both the special needs community and their caregivers.
-In its seven-year history, a wide variety of creative opportunities for artistic expression have been provided in a Saturday afternoon Club format, staffed by professional artists and skillful volunteers.
+In its nine-year history, a wide variety of creative opportunities for artistic expression have been provided in a Saturday afternoon Club offered in our Florida location, staffed by professional artists and skillful volunteers.
 The teaching team focuses on encouraging interpersonal and inner personal growth as integral to the successful delivery of services.
 Thus, in addition to the creation of exceptional art that has been displayed in galleries and public places, profound behavioral, mental and social improvements have been observed among the many loyal and ever-increasing number of attendees.
 Additionally, the program successfully provides much needed respite for parents and caregivers by enabling them to have a break from hands-on care giving so they can focus on everyday business and self care.